YoussefMahmod/MoneyTransfering-API/README.md

 4. **Services**
   - Splited bulks into chunks and assign goroutine to increase the performance.
   - Used goroutine for inserting each element in chunk(As it now sharded).
+  - Handled Concurrent Transfering by `deadlock avoidance technique`.
+    - always `sort` IDs of both accounts to ensure consistancy behavior and locking.
+    - always lock the account with minimum ID value to avoid deadlock.
+    ***REF***: `services/account.go:111`

 5. **APIs**
   - Split the API into two resources `/accounts` and `/transactions`.